 Professor Joseph W. McKnight Historical Collection

-This collection consists of approximately 6000 volumes, and almost as many titles, of antiquarian and historical legal materials collected by Professor Joseph W. McKnight.
+This collection consists of more than 7000 volumes, and almost as many titles, of antiquarian and historical legal materials collected by Professor Joseph W. McKnight.
 Collection strengths include United States, British, and Continental treatises, and British, French, and Italian decisions.
 There also is a substantial emphasis on Continental customary law and lawyers’ published opinions (consilia).
 Most materials pre-date 1800, and a large proportion of those are in Latin.

 The earliest printed item in the collection is a canon law commentary, Lectura Super V Libros Decretalium, written by Niccolò de' Tudeschi and printed by Johann Besicken in Basel in 1481.